-- Understand the nature of different forms of reading and the inherent processes involved in reading different types of texts. - Understand current theories on reading and their consequences for teaching and learning a foreign language. - Analyze reading strategies with the purpose of discovering their effectiveness. - Know the different types of activities related to reading. - Understand and be able to critically assess theories on activity design and their use for learning a foreign language.
+- Understand the nature of different forms of reading and the inherent processes involved in reading different types of texts. - Understand current theories on reading and their consequences for teaching and learning a foreign language. - Analyze reading strategies with the purpose of discovering their effectiveness. - Know the different types of activities related to reading.

+Understand and be able to critically assess theories on activity design and their use for learning a foreign language.

-3. MODULE CONTENTS
+3. CONTENTS

-Units Credits Reading What is reading?
-How do we read?
-Reading skills and strategies Extensive reading • 2

-2. The Reading Class

-- A typology for reading activities
+Content blocks Total classes, credits or hours Topic 1.
+Reading 1.1 What is reading?
+1.2 How do we read?
+1.3 Reading skills and strategies 1.4 Extensive reading 2 credits Topic 2.
+The Reading Class 2.1.
+A typology for reading activities 2.2.
+Selecting texts 2.3.
+Planning reading lessons 2.4.
+Assessing reading 2 credits

-- Selecting texts

-- Planning reading lessons

-- Assessing reading